 Keep your Joomla site secure and tidy by automatically managing inactive user accounts with the free Task - Inactive Users plugin.

 The Task - Inactive Users plugin empowers Joomla administrators to maintain a clean and secure user base by automating the management of inactive accounts.
-Commissioned by Andrew Berendts, who generously offered this tool to the Joomla community for free, it identifies users who haven’t logged in for a specified period and either deactivates them or triggers custom actions like notifications.
+Commissioned by an anonymous member of the Joomla community, who generously offered this tool to the Joomla community for free, it identifies users who haven’t logged in for a specified period and either deactivates them or triggers custom actions like notifications.
 Whether you run a community site, membership platform, or e-commerce portal, this free task plugin integrates with Joomla’s task scheduler, CLI, and event system to offer flexibility and extensibility for sites of all sizes.

 Overview